okx/okexchain-docs/smart-contracts/verify-proxy-contract/verify-proxy-contract.md

 - Select “Injected Web3”
 - Select “KIP20TokenImplementation” contract
 - Click the “Deploy” button and Metamask will pop up
-- Click the “confirm” button to sign and broadcast the transaction to OKC.
+- Click the “confirm” button to sign and broadcast the transaction to OKTC.
 - Then, you need to initialize the token: fill in all the parameters and click on “transact”
 ![avatar](../../img/verify-proxy-contract-01.png)
 > Note: Owner should be the address who send the deploy transaction before.